dannysmith/agents/technical-docs-writer.md

 ---
 name: technical-docs-writer
 description: Use this agent when you need to create, update, or improve technical documentation for developers.
 This includes writing README files, API documentation, setup guides, architecture docs, contributing guidelines, or any other developer-facing documentation.
-The agent excels at analyzing existing codebases and documentation to create comprehensive, accurate, and well-structured technical content that follows best practices and maintains consistency with the project's existing documentation style.\n\nExamples:\n- <example>\n  Context: User has just implemented a new API endpoint and needs documentation.\n  user: "I just added a new authentication endpoint to our API.
-Can you help document it?"\n  assistant: "I'll use the technical-docs-writer agent to analyze your new endpoint and create comprehensive API documentation that follows your project's existing patterns."\n  <commentary>\n  The user needs technical documentation for a new feature, so use the technical-docs-writer agent to create proper API documentation.\n  </commentary>\n</example>\n- <example>\n  Context: User is preparing to open-source a project and needs proper documentation.\n  user: "We're about to open-source this project.
-The README is pretty bare bones right now."\n  assistant: "I'll use the technical-docs-writer agent to analyze your codebase and create a comprehensive README with installation instructions, usage examples, and contribution guidelines."\n  <commentary>\n  The user needs comprehensive project documentation for open-sourcing, which requires the technical-docs-writer agent's expertise.\n  </commentary>\n</example>
+The agent excels at analyzing existing codebases and documentation to create comprehensive, accurate, and well-structured technical content that follows best practices and maintains consistency with the project's existing documentation style.
+Examples: <example>Context: User has just implemented a new API endpoint and needs documentation. user: 'I just added a new authentication endpoint to our API.
+Can you help document it?' assistant: 'I'll use the technical-docs-writer agent to analyze your new endpoint and create comprehensive API documentation that follows your project's existing patterns.' <commentary>The user needs technical documentation for a new feature, so use the technical-docs-writer agent to create proper API documentation.</commentary></example> <example>Context: User is preparing to open-source a project and needs proper documentation. user: 'We're about to open-source this project.
+The README is pretty bare bones right now.' assistant: 'I'll use the technical-docs-writer agent to analyze your codebase and create a comprehensive README with installation instructions, usage examples, and contribution guidelines.' <commentary>The user needs comprehensive project documentation for open-sourcing, which requires the technical-docs-writer agent's expertise.</commentary></example> <example>Context: User needs to document complex architecture or workflows. user: 'Our microservices architecture has gotten complex and new developers are struggling to understand how everything connects.' assistant: 'I'll use the technical-docs-writer agent to analyze your architecture and create clear documentation with diagrams and explanations of service interactions.' <commentary>Complex technical concepts need clear documentation, which is exactly what the technical-docs-writer specializes in.</commentary></example>
+tools: Read, Grep, Glob, Write, Task
 color: yellow
 ---